AdaptableTools/connectifi-fdc3-demo/README.md

 - a full, bespoke, FDC3 Action Column
 - a Context Menu Item

-In this app we Broadcast FDC3 Instrument in 2 ways:
+In this app we Broadcast FDC3 Instrument Context in 2 ways:

 - a Context Menu Item in the Name and Ticker columns
 - an FDC3 Action Button